crosschainer/shelled/TASKS.md

 - [x] `TEST-INT-TRAY-01` Integration: when an app adds a tray icon, Core emits `TrayIconAddedEvent` and state reflects it
   - `status:done`

-- [ ] `TEST-INT-TRAY-02` Integration: clicking a tray icon in UI calls back into Core and triggers appropriate callbacks to the app
+- [x] `TEST-INT-TRAY-02` Integration: clicking a tray icon in UI calls back into Core and triggers appropriate callbacks to the app
   - (depends on UI work; cross-section test)
-  - `status:todo`
+  - `status:done`

 ### 3.5 Hotkeys & System Events